The Ultimate Estate Planning Guide

 1. Have an estate planning attorney review your will

-Even if you put together your estate planning documents by yourself to save money, according to the AARP, it’s still important for an expert to make sure everything is properly filled out and the directives do what you intend.
+Even if you put together your estate planning documents by yourself to save money, it’s still important for an expert to make sure everything is properly filled out and the directives do what you intend.
 Consult an expert every time you make a change to your plans.

 2. Go over your plan with your spouse, children, and other beneficiaries